News

 Interpreting Precipitation Probability in OpenSnow

-We provide probability of precipitation forecasts by the hour out to 5 days to help users get more dialed on planning outdoor adventures.
+We provide the probability of precipitation forecast by the hour for the next 10 days to help subscribers get more dialed in on planning outdoor adventures.

 These probabilities are also for very precise points, so unlike the previous human-forecasted method, we can say this probability of precipitation forecast is simply the confidence level of rain or snow falling at a given hour.